daravinds/CS-838/Stage2-WebCrawling/data/README.md

 - **Title:** This contains the title of the book (including the Edition number) as given in the source from which the book details are taken.
 - **Authors:** Gives the names of all the persons listed under the author’s section along with the authors.
 This includes the translator, the illustrator etc.
 - **Genres:** It is the category of books under which the book can be classified such as Horror, Comedy etc. A single book can be classified under multiple genres.
-- **Year:** The year under which the book was published by the publisher given in the source page.
+- **Publishing Date:** The year under which the book was published by the publisher given in the source page.
 - **Pages**
 - **Publisher**
 - **Language**